This post may contain affiliate links. See my disclosure policy.

 If you love this creamy chicken soup recipe, be sure to check out my classic Chicken Soup Recipe.

-Of course, chicken soup in all its various forms and flavors—classic without noodles, with noodles, with lemon, or with rice—is nostalgic, comforting, and perfect for chilly nights.
-But this creamy chicken soup is just cozier.
+Of course, chicken soup in all its various forms and flavors – like, classic chicken noodle soup to lemon chicken soup, or chicken and rice soup – are nostalgic, comforting, and perfect for chilly nights.
+But, this creamy chicken soup is just cozier.
 It’s the perfect soup to warm you from the inside out.

 Key Ingredients